 Some of the exercises that can be done on this more straightforward version of the glute ham developer machine are hip and back extensions, combination hip and back extensions, hyper-extension sit-ups, weighted hypers, and medicine ball toss and catch.

 When considering the purchase of a glute ham developer machine, there are several factors to take into consideration.
 You want to get one that is sturdy, and that can support your body weight and level of intensity when it comes to your work out.
+We recommend the REP Fitness V2 model.

 The price point is going to be established depending on what you have in your budget for your home or garage gym.
 You will want one that can be adjusted to fit your body height.
 Check for ones with extra anchor holes and pegs for resistance band training if those are things that you are interested in as well in your ghd machine.